CorainChicago/Post_API/README.md

 4. `rake db:migrate`

 5. Take your key for the API (sorry, I can't provide mine) and add it to `config/local_env.yml` file.

+  it will look like this:

+  API_KEY: 'YOUR KEY HERE'

 Check this into gitignore!!!

 6. Add the following code to you `config/application.rb file (it makes the server pick up the API key):